GluuFederation/docs-oxd-prod/docs/sources/tutorial/index.md

 # oxd Tutorial (Python)

-In this tutorial I am going to explain how we can interact with the oxd Server for SSO with using the [authorization code flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth) using Python CGI and Apache, in the hopes that programmers of other languages will benefit.
+In this tutorial I am going to explain how you can interact with the oxd Server for SSO with using the [authorization code flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth) using Python CGI and Apache, in the hope that programmers of other languages will benefit.

 ## Preliminary

-For this tutorial our OpenID Connect Provider (OP) is Gluu Server 3.1.4, and we are using oxd Server 4.0.beta and an https & cgi enabled web server, Apache in our case.
+For this tutorial, our OpenID Connect Provider (OP) is Gluu Server 3.1.4, and we are using oxd Server 4.0.beta and an https & cgi enabled web server -- Apache in our case.

 ### Gluu Server 3.1.4 (OP)
-As stated above, in this tutorial we're using Gluu Server 3.1.4 as our OP.
+As stated above, in this tutorial we're using Gluu Server 3.1.4 as the OP.

 Follow [these instructions](https://gluu.org/docs/ce/3.1.4/installation-guide/install/) to install your Gluu Server.
-In this tutorial I installed Gluu Server on host **op.server.com**
+In this tutorial, I installed Gluu Server on host **op.server.com**.

 Add a test user.
-I added user `test_user`
+I added user `test_user`.

 ### oxd Server 4.0.beta
 To install oxd Server 4.0.0, follow [these instructions](./install/index.md).

-For this tutorial I installed oxd Server on its own host, **oxd.server.com**.
-For testing purposes oxd can also be installed on the same server as the Gluu Server if needed, as there are no port conflicts.
+For this tutorial, I installed oxd Server on its own host, **oxd.server.com**.
+For testing purposes, oxd can also be installed on the same server as the Gluu Server if needed, as there are no port conflicts.

 My **defaultSiteConfig** section of `oxd-server.yml` configuration is as follows: